Connect with a certified trainer for free

 When to see a doctor

-[IMAGE of Lachman Test]
+[IMAGE: Lachman Test]

 Non-operative treatment

-• Icing the knee throughout the day
+• Icing the knee regularly

-• Physical therapy to regain mobility
+• Physical therapy to regain strength and motion

 Knee ACL Injury